sindhu-satish/synthetic-gait-generation/README.md

-# Keystroke Dynamics Synthetic Data Generation
+# Synthetic Gait Generation

-A deep learning system for generating synthetic keystroke dynamics data using a 1D Latent Diffusion Model, with identity preservation across multiple devices (Desktop, Phone, Tablet).
+A deep learning system for generating synthetic gait sensor data using a Variational Autoencoder (VAE) and Denoising Diffusion Probabilistic Model (DDPM).
+The system learns to generate realistic accelerometer and gyroscope signals from the BB-MAS dataset while preserving user-specific gait characteristics.

-## 📋 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [What This Application Does](#what-this-application-does)